COVID-basic-needs/Darcie/README.md

 We used the demo app as a base to get the transcription of a Nexmo phone call using Google Speech-to-Text API.

-An audio stream is sent via websocket connection to a server and then relayed to the Google streaming interface.
-Speech recognition is performed and the text returned to the .
+An audio stream is sent via websocket connection to the App Engine server and then relayed to the Google streaming interface.
+Speech recognition is performed and the text returned to the App Engine.

 #### Setup for either GCP App Engine or local deployment requires environmental variables & secrets: